gcc-mirror/gcc/gcc/config/tilegx/tilegx.md

 ;; Network intrinsics

-;; Note the "pseudo" text is handled specially by the ;; asm_output_opcode routine.
-If the output is an empty string, the ;; instruction would bypass the asm_output_opcode routine, bypassing ;; the bundle handling code.
+;; Note the this barrier is of type "nothing," which is deleted after ;; the final scheduling pass so that nothing is emitted for it.
 (define_insn "tilegx_network_barrier"
   [(unspec_volatile:SI [(const_int 0)] UNSPEC_NETWORK_BARRIER)]
   ""